RareDevs/Rare/CONTRIBUTING.md

 Select one Card of the project and implement it or make other changes

+##Git crash-course
+To contribute fork the repository and clone **your** repo.
+Then make your changes, add it to git with `git add .` and upload it to Github with `git commit -m "message"` and `git push` or with your IDE.

-If you made your changes, create a pull request
+If you uploaded your changes, create a pull request